tim70036/CleanArchDDD/README.md

 First, ensure that you are using a machine meeting the following requirements:

-* Have Node.js `14` up.
+* Have Node.js `20` up.
 If not, use nvm to install Node.js.
 * Have a keyboard for you to type command.
 * Chill enough.

-Next, run `npm install` to install all packages including TypeScript.
+Next, run `npm ci` to install all packages including TypeScript.

 ## Running the build
 All the different build steps are orchestrated via [npm scripts](https://docs.npmjs.com/misc/scripts).